okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-mange-multiple-domains/main/index.md

 ## Custom email domains

 To configure a brand to send mail using a custom email address, create a different type of domain resource in Okta called an email domain.
-See [Manage branding with Terraform](/docs/guides/terraform-manage-end-user-experience/main/#email-template-customization).
+See [Create a custom email domain in Manage branding with Terraform](/docs/guides/terraform-manage-end-user-experience/main/#create-a-custom-email-domain).